Licarsmeth/tryHackMe-notes/nmap_network.md

 	- `-sU`
 		- UDP scan
 	- `-F`
-		- Fast mode – scans the 100 most common ports
+		- Fast mode – scans the 100 most common ports, unlike the 1000 common ones by default
 	- `-p[range]`
 		- Specifies a range of port numbers – `-p-` scans all the ports
 		- For example, `-p10-1024` scans from port 10 to port 1024, while `-p-25` will scan all the ports between 1 and 25.